 Drug development and protein crystallography are one of the core applications of synchrotron facilities.

 The primary technique used by our pharmaceutical clients is macromolecular crystallography (MX).
 MX provides detailed protein structures at angstrom-level spatial precision.
 Knowing the exact structures of target proteins and enzymes allows for the rational design of drugs and cofactors that interact with the active sites of target macromolecules.
-Aside from MX, we also offer analytical services for small molecule diffraction, which provides detailed structures of organic molecules such as drugs.
-We have a great deal of experience in drug development, so contact us today to see how we can help!
+Aside from MX, we also offer analytical services for small molecule and powder X-ray diffraction (PXRD), which can provide detailed structures of organic molecules, including pharmaceuticals.
+Synchrotron techniques can provide an important technical basis for creating pharmaceutical intellectual property (IP), and can be critical for determining the outcome of patent litigation.
+We have provided patent litigation and IP consulting services, and have a great deal of experience in drug development, so contact us today to see how we can help!

 Chen, Shuo; Wu, Jia-Le; Liang, Ying; Tang, Yi-Gang; Song, Hua-Xin; Wu, Li-Li; Xing, Yang-Fei; Yan, Ni; Li, Yun-Tong; Wang, Zheng-Yuan; Xiao, Shu-Jun; Lu, Xin; Chen, Sai-Juan and Lu, Min.
 (2021).
 Arsenic trioxide rescues structural p53 mutations through a cryptic allosteric site.
 Cancer Cell 39(2), 225-239.
 10.1016/j.ccell.2020.11.013